LL.M. Frequently Asked Questions (FAQ)

-Applications will be considered as they are received, starting October 1, 2013, and admissions will be extended on a rolling basis.
+Applications will be considered as they are received, starting on October 1 each year for the next fall; admissions will be extended on a rolling basis.
 Early admissions are therefore encouraged.
-The preferred deadline for submitting applications is May 1, 2014.
+The preferred deadline for submitting applications is May 1.

 8. How do you make admission decisions?

 The Admissions Committee may consider various personal, professional, and academic measures.
 These include, but are not limited to, academic performance, work and professional experience, personal statement, letters of recommendation, language scores, and video-conference interviews.

 9. How do I get my student visa?

 Once you are admitted, Washburn University’s Office of International Programs will notify you of the documents required and how to apply for the visa.